 8 Days, from Bonifacio to Naples

 The Maddalena Archipelago is a group of islands in the Straits of Bonifacio between Corsica and north-eastern Sardinia.
 It consists of seven main islands and numerous other small islets.
-The largest island is Isola Maddalena, on which sits the archipelago’s largest town, La Maddalena.
-The other six islands are: Caprera, Spargi, Santo Stefano, Santa Maria, Budelli and Razzoli.
-Only three of which are inhabited: Maddalena, Caprera and S. Stefano.
+The largest island is Isola Maddalena on which sits the archipelago’s largest town, La Maddalena.
+The other six islands are Caprera, Spargi, Santo Stefano, Santa Maria, Budelli and Razzoli.
+Only three of these are inhabited: Maddalena, Caprera and S. Stefano.

 Day 2Cala Di Volpe

-Spend the day anchored off the bay of Cala di Volpe which is well protected from the Mistral wind and is surrounded by beautiful sandy beaches.
+Spend the day anchored off the bay of Cala di Volpe, which is well protected from the mistral wind and surrounded by beautiful sandy beaches.